 A robust and engaging curriculum taught by enthusiastic teachers is the foundation on which we nurture knowledgeable and skilled young people.

 Our curriculum helps children to understand the world while learning the best that has been thought, known and created.
-Our curriculum brings together well-proven programmes, including Read Write Inc., Andrell's Big Maths and the Pie Corbett model of Talk for Writing.
+Our curriculum brings together well-proven programmes, including Read Write Inc., Mathematics Mastery, and the Pie Corbett model of Talk for Writing.
 In history, geography, science and art, we have developed our own schemes of work and resources to ensure that children's learning is knowledge-rich, logically sequenced and engaging.

 Our focus is on maths and the core literacy skills of speaking, listening, reading and writing.
 We reinforce these skills across the school, whatever subject is being taught.
 Our teaching and learning in these areas is broadened by our knowledge-rich curriculum in other subjects.
 We have subject-specific teaching in music, computing and sport at Key Stage One, and in all subjects at Key Stage Two.
 The subjects that we teach at Key Stage Two are English, maths, grammar, history, science, geography, art, physical education, religious education, computing, music and French.
 Pupils begin learning Latin in Year 5.